-SADA License
+SADA License Agreement

-On April 15, 2020, we entered into a license agreement (the "SADA License Agreement") with MSK and Massachusetts Institute of Technology ("MIT") that grants us an exclusive worldwide, sublicensable license to MSK's and MIT's rights to certain patent and intellectual property to develop, make, and commercialize licensed products and to perform services for all therapeutic and diagnostic uses in the field of cancer diagnostics and cancer treatments using the SADA BiDE Pre-targeted Radioimmunotherapy Platform ("SADA technology").
-At the time of entering into the arrangement, we assessed the licensing and other rights acquired and given the lack of outputs upon acquisition and that no employees were acquired, among other factors, we have concluded that the licensing rights represented an asset acquisition.

-Further, we concluded that the technology acquired under the licensing arrangement had no alternative future use.
+Pursuant to the SADA License Agreement, the Company was granted an exclusive worldwide, sublicensable license to MSK's and MIT's rights to certain patent and intellectual property to develop, make, and commercialize licensed products and to perform services for all therapeutic and diagnostic uses in the field of cancer diagnostics and cancer treatments using the SADA-BiDE Pre-targeted Radioimmunotherapy Platform ("SADA Technology").
+At the time of entering into the arrangement, the Company assessed the licensing and other rights acquired and given the lack of outputs upon acquisition and that no employees were acquired, among other factors, the Company has concluded that the licensing rights represented an asset acquisition.
+The Company concluded that the technology acquired under the licensing arrangement had no alternative future use.
 This conclusion was based on consideration of the rights conveyed under the agreement, extent of further development necessary and presence of uncertainty prior to obtaining regulatory approval for any product.

-The SADA License Agreement requires us to pay to MSK and MIT mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by us and our affiliates and sublicensees.
-We are obligated to pay annual minimum royalties of \$40,000, increasing to \$60,000 once a patent has been issued, over the royalty term, commencing on the tenth anniversary of the license agreement.
+The SADA License Agreement requires the Company to pay to MSK and MIT mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and its affiliates and sublicensees.
+The Company is obligated to pay annual minimum royalties of \$40,000, increasing to \$60,000 once a patent has been issued, over the royalty term, commencing on the tenth anniversary of the license agreement.
 These amounts are non-refundable but are creditable against royalty payments otherwise due under the SADA License Agreement.
 The Company is also obligated to pay MSK and MIT certain clinical, regulatory and sales-based milestone payments under the SADA License Agreement.
-Certain of the clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the SADA License Agreement.
+As product candidates developed using technology from the SADA License Agreement progress through clinical development, and potential regulatory approval and commercialization, certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the SADA License Agreement.

-In addition, to the extent we enter into sublicense arrangements, we are obligated to pay to MSK and MIT a percentage of certain payments received from sublicensees of the rights licensed to us by MSK and MIT, which percentage will be based upon the achievement of certain clinical milestones.
+In addition to any milestone payments, to the extent the Company enters into sublicense arrangements, it is obligated to pay to MSK and MIT a percentage of certain payments received from sublicensees of the rights licensed to it by MSK and MIT, which percentage will be based upon the achievement of certain clinical milestones.
 The Company has not entered into any sublicenses related to the SADA License Agreement.
-For each of the constructs previously generated by MSK using the SADA technology and sold for the Company by a sublicensee, the Company may pay sales milestones up to \$60,000,000, in total, based on the achievement of various levels of cumulative net sales made by the sublicensee.
+For each of the constructs previously generated by MSK using the SADA Technology and sold for the Company by a sublicensee, the Company may pay sales milestones up to \$60,000,000, in total, based on the achievement of various levels of cumulative net sales made by the sublicensee.